 It is certainly different and although expensive as a new buy, the 1007 is proving to be much better value on the used market, with temptingly low prices.

 The Toyota Porte is a compact car produced by Toyota that features an electric-powered sliding door on the passenger side.
-The driver's door is of the conventional swing-open type.
+The driver's front and rear door are of the conventional flappy type.

 The Porte was introduced in July 2004, but was only available in Japan, and is only produced with right hand drive.